thorhj/dnd-session-0-checklist/README.md

 ## Spells and spell effects

-- **Additional/Customized spells**\
+- **Additional/customized spells**\
-Elemental evil spells, do you allow them?
 Do you allow spells from the Unearthed Arcana: That Old Black Magic?
 Do you allow for homebrewed spells?
 Do you allow any class to make tweaks to spells, or do you limit that kind of thing to only the Sorcerer?
 If spells can be tweaked, what kind of tweaks can be made?
 Damage-type?
 Range?
-Duration? etc.
+Duration?

-- **Spells Vs Environments**\
+- **Spells vs environments**\
 Do spells work differently in different environments?
 Do fire spells work underwater? what about lightning spells underwater?
 Do ice spells work on the Plane of Fire?
 Do you have guidelines or do you make judgement calls when such circumstances happen?

 - **Spell Abuse**\
 As a DM how do you handle things if a caster starts using spells abusively?
 What do you consider to be spell abuse?

-- **Spell Casting & Juggling**\
+- **Spell casting and juggling**\
-Do players need to keep track of which hand carries their components, which hand they use for somatic gestures, which hand they use for foci, which hands holds their spell-book, & which hand they use for weapons?
+Do players need to keep track of which hand carries their components, which hand they use for somatic gestures, which hand they use for foci, which hands holds their spell-book, and which hand they use for weapons?
 Or perhaps as DM, you don't care as long as it isn't breaking the action economy?
 Do you strictly enforce spell-casting rules via RAW, or do you allow some leniency?

-- **Material Components**\
+- **Material components**\
 Do spell casters need to keep track of what components they have? or can they just simply deduct 50gp for that diamond they need for Chromatic Orb?
 Perhaps you decided to wave all the material cost of spell components for spells below 6th level?
 Consider discussing what you as a DM expect from your caster players.

-- **Spell Tweaks**\
+- **Spell tweaks**\
-DMs list your spell tweaks here.
-Perhaps the Grease spell is flammable?
-Maybe you found on reddit a better version of True Strike cantrip that you would like to use.
-Maybe you renamed Chill Touch so that its name is less confusing?
-Maybe you tweaked/expanded on how Charm & Illusion spells work?
-Perhaps if the Bard can make his/her Vicious Mockery funny enough to make you laugh, it auto-crits?
+DMs list your spell tweaks here, if any.

 ## Death, ressurrection and resting

 - **Death**\
 What happens when a PC dies?
 What happens when there is a TPK?
 Does the game end?
-Does it mean that time passes & events progress a certain number of years before the players can create new PCs?
+Does it mean that time passes and events progress a certain number of years before the players can create new PCs?
 Should every player have a backup character ready to go? *Make sure your players know what it means when these events happens; this is something often forgotten about that brand new players need to know.*

 - **Resurrection**\
 What options, in the setting or in the game, do players have for resurrecting fallen PCs?
-Is this the privy of high-level PCs & Gods, or can anyone bring the corpse of a fallen ally to the resurrection temple & pay a huge sum of money to resurrect a character?
+Is this the privy of high-level PCs and gods, or can anyone bring the corpse of a fallen ally to the resurrection temple and pay a huge sum of money to resurrect a character?
 Do you have an alternate set of Resurrection rules.
 Did you pick up the rule-set that Mat Mercer recently refined for his PC resurrections?
 Even if you follow resurrection RAW, what impact does resurrection have in-game?
-Is this a common occurrence in this setting? or is it something special & unique?
-Will characters be expected to go get a special Mcguffin (like unicorn blood, angel tears, phoenix down) otherwise resurrection spells will automatically fail?
+Is this a common occurrence in this setting? or is it something special and unique?
+Will characters be expected to go get a special component (like unicorn blood, angel tears, phoenix down) otherwise resurrection spells will automatically fail?

 - **Death Rules**\
 DMs if you have game mechanic rules for when PCs die, discuss them here.
 What about Massive Damage rules; does it outright kill you?
 A common rule seems to be Death Exhaustion: When a character regains 1hp from after being dropped to 0hp, that character gains one level of exhaustion.

 - **Resting Rules**\
 DMs if you have rules for rest mechanics discuss them here.
 A common rule seems to be only 2 short rest before a long rest.
 Another common is that a Long Rest always starts with a Short rest.
+Perhaps you do not gain full health on a long rest?
+How to tackle rest-abuse, where character take long rests unnaturally often?

-## Homebrew and variant rules
+## Setting and worldbuilding

-## Worldbuilding
+- **Collaborative worldbuilding**\
+Can the players collaborate in building the world?
+Are they expected to?
+Can players be assigned to flesh out a specific area of the world related to their character?

 - **Player Narrative Authority**\
 Do you allow your players to have some narrative authority in your game?
 How much say do you allow in your game/campaign, for each player?
-For example; Can the Cleric player create the deity she follows & you as a DM allow her to decide what her deity personality, attitudes, domain, & etc?
-Or does she have to select a deity from the book?
-Does the Goliath have a tribe/herd?
-Who is the leader of his Herd?
-Does the Paladin follow a specific sect or order?
-Maybe the Fighter is the son of a Farmer?
+For example; can the Cleric player create the deity she follows and you as a DM allow her to decide what her deity personality, attitudes, domain, etc?
+Maybe the Fighter is the son of a farmer?
 So now there is a whole farm in your game that, when the party arrives at, the Fighter player now becomes an assistant DM.
 This can go a LONG way to allowing your players feel ATTACHED to the game setting.

-## Player options in the world

 - **Gender**\
 In your setting, are there if any, in your setting and the possibilities of encountering patriarchal or matriarchal cultures & how prevalent each are in this setting.
 What can characters find as the most common 'norms' for gender roles.
 Bring up any race/culture in your setting that has off-set or extremest views from the general gender norms you described earlier.
 Consider discussing the topics of creatures, deities & magic items that can change gender, if any, & how common those are.
 (Succubus/Incubus come to mind.)